wellsaid-labs/tts-evaluation/README.md

     git clone --recurse-submodules git@github.com:AI2Incubator/Tacotron-2.git

+This may not work, if so try other strategies listed [here](https://stackoverflow.com/questions/3796927/how-to-git-clone-including-submodules).

 ### 2. Install Python Dependencies

 Make sure you have Python 3.5+ with pip.
 Install most of the dependencies with the PIP package